 Like an economic calendar, an earnings calendar lists out dates and times for the release of important announcements.
 Still, the announcements on an earnings calendar refer to when companies publicize their earnings.

-Arguably, the most valuable tool for determining a company’s value is its financials.
+The most valuable tool for determining a company’s value is its financials.
 Earnings announcements provide updated information on the company’s financials.
 Investors (especially value investors who base their trading on a company’s fundamentals) will often enter or exit a position based on an earnings report.

 Earnings announcements may result in either hard or soft catalysts.